Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 2. An activated carbon filter may be used for chlorine reduction.

-increasingly smaller particles as it passes toward the center of the filter (1 micron) and is generally used as pre-filtration for laboratory use, machinery, and reverse osmosis systems.
+3. A dual gradient filter such as a DGD 2501 removes larger particles on the outside (25 microns) and increasingly smaller particles as it passes toward the center of the filter (1 micron) and is generally used as pre-filtration for laboratory use, machinery, and reverse osmosis systems.

 The specific filter you may need depends on the water problem that needs addressing.
 If it's for sediment removal, before a water softener, I would recommend a 20-50 micron sediment filter preferably in a 4"x 10" or 20" BB housing.
 Cord wound, Poly spun, or Pleated filter cartridges are recommended for sediment removal.